Flight cancellations happen a lot.

 In both situations you may be entitled to compensation.

-If you want to learn more about flight cancellation compensation (and not only), you can read EU flight compensation regulation 261/2004 (EC 261).
+To learn more about flight cancellation compensation, see the EU flight compensation regulation 261/2004 (EC 261).
 But be prepared that it’s gonna be a long read, and not an easy one.

 Can you claim compensation for cancelled flight?